-A further tree planting project in February 2014 was a partnership event with Beeston Civic Society to mark their 40th anniversary.
+A further tree planting project was a partnership event with Beeston Civic Society to mark their 40th anniversary.
 New trees were planted in the fenced woodland compartments created by the Conservation Volunteers.
 See Appendix 26 for Press Release.

 Figure 40 - Witches Seat